-The gateway can be powered with an external source supplying between $12\,V{\rm DC}$ or $24\,V{\rm DC}$.
+The router can be powered with an external source supplying between $12\,V{DC}$ and $24\,V{DC}$ .
 It is to be used with a certified (CE or equivalent) power supply, which must have a limited and SELV circuit output.
-The power supply may also be a vehicle battery.
-It must be ensured by installation that the input current of the gateway cannot exceed 3 A. This can be accomplished by using a 3 A fuse.
-This fuse must be installed close to the power supply in order to protect the power supply cable (which otherwise could heat up significantly e.g. due to a short circuit and as a result damage its isolation).
-You may also refer to chapter 4.4.9.
+Furthermore, power supply wires attached to V+ and V- inputs of the router must be able to withstand up to 5A current without heating up significantly or damaging its isolation.

-Attention: Only CE-compliant power supplies with a current-limited SELV output voltage range may be used with the NetModule gateway.
-A battery may be used.
-Requires external fuse (recommended type: Littlefuse ATOF Blade Fuse, 32 V, 3 A,0287003.PXCN).
-Minimal wire cross section: 0.75 mm2 (AWG 20).
+Attention: Only CE-compliant power supplies with a current-limited SELV output voltage range may be used with the NetModule routers.